Each week I recap we’ve learned and how I’m applying those lessons in my life.

 In the last episode we went into how to coach through Primary food, specifically relationships.
 If you are new to the podcast, Secondary foods are what you eat, drink, inhale, ingest, this is what we first think of when talking about nutrition and feeding the body.
 Primary foods are your physical activity, career, spirituality and relationships.

-The concept of primary and secondary foods is taught in the Institute of Integrative Nutrition, or IIN, as a way to understand that we need not only nourishment from food and drink but we also need to have healthy relationships, a sense of purpose in your life, a career that you love, and to be physically active in order to be in the best health possible.
+The concept of primary and secondary foods is taught in the Institute for Integrative Nutrition, or IIN, as a way to understand that we need not only nourishment from food and drink but we also need to have healthy relationships, a sense of purpose in your life, a career that you love, and to be physically active in order to be in the best health possible.
 Primary and Secondary foods are connected and you have to address both at some point.

 Today we will go into how to coach through secondary foods, or the foods we eat.